Best Countries to Study in Europe

 Employability Rate:

-- Six universities are featured in the Global University Employability Ranking 2025, offering strong job prospects in tech and sustainability.
+- Dutch universities rated highly by international recruiters in 2026 include TU Delft, the University of Amsterdam, and Erasmus University Rotterdam, with strong industry connections in tech, sustainability, and international business.
 Around 80% of graduates secure employment within a year, largely driven by industry connections.

 Educational System Ranking: